zammad/zammad-admin-documentation/system/subscription/plan.rst

          .. tip::

-            If you're still trying out things and e.g. are unsure of the to right package for your instance, you may want to choose monthly first and then upgrade to yearly when you're sure.
+            If you're still trying out things and e.g. are unsure of the right package for your instance, you may want to choose monthly first and then upgrade to yearly when you're sure.

          .. note::